 Who organizes the NBC?

 The NBC is commissioned by the Dutch Ministry of Foreign Affairs, The Embassy of the Kingdom of The Netherlands in Accra and the RvO (the Netherlands Enterprise Agency).
-The first editions, 2014 and 2015, were developed by SustainableMotion in 2014 and executed by its partners GNBCC and Crosswise Works.
-This edition is again organized and implemented by SustainableMotion, GNBCC and Crosswise Works.
+The first edition was developed and organized in 2014 by SustainableMotion.
+All the following and current edition is organized by SustainableMotion with its partners GNBCC and Crosswise Works.

 Embassy of the Kingdom of The Netherlands in Ghana